Dallinger/Dallinger/docs/source/configuration.rst

     (for example, ``{"title": "My Experiment Title"}``), we recommend that you stick to the standard key = value format of ``config.txt`` whenever possible, and leave ``prolific_recruitment_config`` for complex requirements which can't be configured in this simpler way.

+.. deprecated:: 10.0.0

+    ``prolific_maximum_allowed_minutes`` *int*
+        Max time in minutes for a participant to finish the submission

+        Has no effect as it is ignored by the Prolific API.

 .. note::